grafana/k6-docs/docs/sources/v0.47.x/using-k6/scenarios/concepts/_index.md

 ---
 title: 'Concepts'
-excerpt: High-level explanations about how your executor configuration can change the test execution and test results
+description: High-level explanations about how your executor configuration can change the test execution and test results
 weight: -10
 ---